 Starting with no previous game development experience

-With no previous game development experience it might be tricky to know how to actually start out in the process of making a game.
+With no previous experience it might be tricky to know how to actually start out in the process of making a game.

 I did have a little experience developing a GUI (Graphical User Interface) based application.
-This for me, was the closest to any sort of graphics based design I had.
-If you do have some GUI development knowledge I believe it will help a bit when it comes to the concept of having elements and code behind it.
+This for me was the closest to any sort of graphics based design I had.
+If you do have some GUI development knowledge, I believe it will help a bit when it comes to the concept of working with UI elements.

 What if I’m new to coding?

-If you’re completely new to coding, I would advise you take time to learn the basic concepts of programming first and do a few programming projects.
-If your goal is to become proficient in game development then know that C#, C++ are the main languages typically used.
+If you’re completely new to coding with no prior experience, I would advise you should first take some time to learn the basic concepts of your selected programming language and to do a few projects.
+If your goal is to become proficient in game development be aware that C# and C++ are the typical languages used to make games.

-However python is also a great choice in this case.
+However, Python is also a great choice in this case.
 It’s considered easier to pick up than C# and C++ and in general great for beginners.
-Also, the Godot engine’s native language called GDScript is highly based on python so it’s also a great choice if you want to use Godot for making games.
+Also, the Godot engine native language called GDScript is highly based on Python.
+So as well as C# and C++, Python is also another choice if you want to use Godot for making games.

 Can I really make my first game in under a week?

-Now, let’s address the admittedly clickbait-y part of this article.
-How can you actually make your first game in under a week?
+Now, let’s address the admittedly clickbait-y element of the title… How can you actually make your first game in under a week?

-A couple of factors enabled me to do so:
+There are a couple of factors that enabled me to do so:

-- I chose to make a very simple game just to become familiar with game development.
+- I made a very very simple game just to become familiar with basics of game development.
 (As you’ll see the game is really nothing special 😉 )

-- I entered a Game Jam.
-I was determined to submit a game to the jam and the submission deadline was a couple of days from when I started learning how to use Godot.
+- I entered a Game Jam contest.
+I was determined to submit a game to the contest and the submission deadline was a couple of days from when I started learning how to use Godot.
 So this literally forced me to make a game within a week.
 (Deadlines for the win!)

-I believe the single most motivating factor in completing the game quickly was entering a Game Jam.
-This is a contest where you can work on your own or with a team to submit a game before a deadline.
-Usually Game Jams have a theme the game can be roughly based on.
+I believe my single most motivating factor in completing the game quickly was entering a Game Jam.
+This is a contest you enter either on your own or with a team to submit a game before a deadline.
+Game Jams usually have a chosen theme the submitted game can be inspired by.